Equine and Camelid Castration

 Overview

 Most adult horses are castrated.
 This minimizes the dangers and decreases the number of unexpected pregnancies.
 Stallions can be ridden and trained but do need special housing, care, and handling.
+Geldings are easier to manage.
 Most colts are castrated between 6 months and 2 years of age; many practitioners aim for 1-1.5 years of age.

 Testosterone is responsible for the male sexual characteristics in horses, including the muscular jaw, neck and body.
 Testosterone also stimulates growth plate closure.
 Animals that are castrated earlier in life may develop longer and straighter limbs and grow taller because they grow for a longer period of time.
 Horses castrated too early may actually develop orthopedic issues (arthritis) due to the straighter limb conformation.
 Research results are contradictory on this topic.

-Younger horses can be very challenging to castrate as it does help to have testicles big enough to stay in the scrotum.
-Smaller testicles can be harder to remove and are more easily confused with other structures (including the penis).
+Younger horses can be very challenging to castrate as the smaller testicles are very mobile and are often not found in the scrotum and/or are hard to keep in the scrotum.
+Smaller testicles are also more easily confused with other structures (including the penis).

 Castration steps